ablwr/MediaConch-Website/_documentation/HowToUse.md

 In MediaConch, users can develop their own policies specific to the needs of their memory institutions.
 Policies can also be shared between memory institutions, as they can be easily exported and imported between instances or frameworks.
 CLI, GUI, or WebUI all support the same policy structure.

 In the "Policies" section of the GUI or WebUI software, a preservationist can create customized policy tests to check for conformance to a specific set of standards that your collection must adhere to.
-You can also import previously generated policy sets in XSL/Schematron format.
+You can also import previously generated policy sets in XSL format.

 Video files are broken down into different "streams", which a preservationist can select depending on the section of the video they are looking to create a policy for.
 These streams include General, Video, Audio, Image, Text, Menu, or Other.
 For example: if you are testing the dimensions in pixels, you’d want to choose "Video" because the Video stream represents all visual components of the overall video structure, including amount or size of pixels. since Video/Audio/General is the most common.
 It may seem that the Image stream is an appropriate place to analyze the visual aspects of a video stream, but Image refers to still images attached to the video file only, such as an appended thumbnail.
 Image/Text/Menu/Other are most likely going to be used in edge cases only.